-Information regarding aboveground storage tank systems in Delaware is available online using the Delaware Environmental Navigator (DEN).
+Information regarding aboveground storage tank systems in Delaware is available online using the Delaware Environmental Navigator (DEN) and on the Delaware Open Data Portal.
 A request for information may be made through the Freedom of Information Act (FOIA).

 Invoices are sent to owners each year in December and include both aboveground storage tank Tank Registration and Vapor Recovery Operating Permit Fees.
 If you are an aboveground storage tank facility owner and have not received an invoice by the end of the calendar year, notify the Division.
 Payments are due on or before February 1 of each calendar year.
 A 10% late fee per tank is assessed after that date.
 If a facility is sold or there is an owner billing address change, notify the the Tank Management Section.

 The EPA has set up rules and guidance for Spill Prevention, Control, and Countermeasures (SPCC) and Facility Response Plans (FRP).